CarlHaze/React-Node-MongoApp/README.md

 Using an industry recognised Web application framework that you **did not use** for a previous assessment, create an application that includes the following functionality:

 - Includes the use of a 3rd party web component technology, e.g. *Material UI, Polymer, Vuetify, Web Components* etc. to provide reusability and consistency with regards to common element groups.
 For example; *cards, grids, navbars, buttons*. **(10 marks)**

+*use somthing reconsied framework for my cards *Material UI is for react use this* so not carl.js

 - Displays the Web site layout and components in a tidy and consistent format (lecturers discretion) (*grids, cards, toolbars*) etc. **(5 marks)**

 - Utilises a database to provide and populate some components with data (see the lecturer for approval, before implementation). **(20 marks)**